Synonym(s): island applesnail, apple snail; previously known as Pomacea insularum

 (opens new window or tab)

-Applesnails also pose a risk to human health as they are an intermediate host to the rat lungworm, Angiostrongylus cantonesis, a parasite that can infect mammals, including humans.
+Apple snails also pose a risk to human health as they are an intermediate host to the rat lungworm, Angiostrongylus cantonesis, a parasite that can infect mammals, including humans.
 Humans can become infected by this parasite by eating raw or undercooked snails or by eating raw produce contaminated by rat lungworm larvae.
 Humans with mild infections usually recover fully.
 However, severe infections of the parasite can cause eosinophilic meningitis.
-Rat lungworm has been found in applesnails collected from New Orleans, Louisiana.
+Rat lungworm has been found in apple snails collected from New Orleans, Louisiana.
+Thankfully, they have remained isolated, and there have been no cases of human Angiostongylus cantonensis infections.

 Native Origin: South America